 No items should go to waste.
 Don’t buy items you wouldn’t use in a normal situation.
 For example, if you are not fond of walnuts, don’t stock your pantry with walnuts.
 Use peanuts or almonds instead.

 You want to be prepared, but you don’t need to set yourself up for more disappointment or frustration when you need to use the supplies.

 Checking the expiration dates should be a regular item on your to-do list, like laundry or grocery shopping.
 Some people will check their pantry once a week, others once a month.
 It doesn’t matter the frequency as long as you are thorough.

-If you do end up removing items for expiration, try to use them as not to waste money.
+If you do end up removing items for expiration, try to use them so as not to waste money.
 You should then replace the items with new ones to keep your emergency pantry stocked and healthy.

-One thing to keep in mind is the possibility of allergies, special needs or other items that may be needed or required that are not on this list.
+One thing to keep in mind is the possibility of allergies, special needs, or other items that may be needed or required that are not on this list.

-Examples will be things like insulin injections, special medications or ensuring that your food items do not contain tree nuts or other allergens.
+Examples will be things like insulin injections, special medications, or ensuring that your food items do not contain tree nuts or other allergens.
 You or anyone that may potentially be with you during an emergency situation should be cared for as best as possible.

 Special considerations need to be made in these instances.
 Because there are so many different possible situations, this article will not cover the possibilities.
 Instead, we just want to ensure that you are aware that these conditions and situations need to be thought of when stocking your pantry.

 Best 10 Staples for Your Emergency Food Pantry

 One thing to note here is that the 10 staples listed here will not be all food-based.
 There are essentials that need to be in your pantry so that most of your emergency supplies are in one central and easily accessible location.